opnfv/functest/docs/userguide/introduction.rst

 integration and automation of the tests that fit in OPNFV.

 The Tempest suite has been customized but no new test cases have been created.
-Some OPNFV feature projects (e.g. SDNVPN) have written some Tempest tests cases and pushed upstream to be used by Functest.

 The results produced by the tests run from CI are pushed and collected in a NoSQL database.
 The goal is to populate the database with results from different sources